 Please note, recycling bins issued before April 2013 are black.

 - Shrub and flower cuttings

 - Branches (up to 10cm/4″ diameter)

 For items you cannot recycle such as food waste, cat litter/dog waste and disposable nappies.
-Put any cat litter/dog waste and nappies into a bag before putting them into your bin.
+Put any cat litter/dog waste, nappies, cold ashes and vacuum cleaner waste into a bag before putting them into your bin.
 Please do not place builders’ rubble, soil, hot ashes, electrical items or garden waste in this bin.